In Scribe

 Medical Scribes Pay For Themselves

 When examining whether medical scribes are worth the cost, it is critical to start with the numbers.
-Providers will indeed have to pay for a medical scribe, but a few essential points to remember include:

 Medical Scribes Avoid Physician Burnout